Apple supplier Unimicron says Kunshan operations partially resume

 That had caused dozens of Taiwanese firms, many making parts for the semiconductor and electronics industries, to suspend operations.

-Unimicron's shares were down 1% on Thursday morning, while the broader index was flat .TWII.
+Unimicron's shares closed flat on Thursday, recovering earlier losses, while the broader index ended down 0.1% .TWII.

 (Reporting by Ben Blanchard and Yimou Lee; Editing by Edwina Gibbs)